indoor floor-level tracker with rak wisblock and blues notecard

 }

 Create an account on the Notehub page and start a new project.
-For detailed steps, refer to the Blues documentation.
+For step-by-step instructions, refer to the Blues documentation.

 This payload decoder is used when the transmitted data is sent via the Blues Wireless hardware.